sallyMohamed/OnlineGames/README.md

 ### Where to get help

-For questions and suggestions please join our [Discord server](https://discord.gg/C2fbK35Rhg)
+For questions and suggestions please contact me engsallycis@gmail.com

-For any website/game issues please create a new GitHub issue